KieranHastingsIW/grafana-prometheus-springboot/README.md

 * A pop up should appare saying the data source is working.
 Now hover your mouse over the 4th item from the top on the right hand side nav bar (this should show dashboard options) and select import.
 * Upload the `basic-api-dashboard.json` file located in the prometheus folder of this repository, then select the data source you create in the previous steps.
 * Click Import.
 You will be directed to a dashboard page with 3 panels, one with successful http requests, one with bad http requests, and one with the CPU usage of the API.
+* Save the dashboard and return to it once you hav esent some test data using postman in the last steps.

 ### Cleaning up docker containers